 My friend Dana gave me some amazing turmeric for Christmas and I knew that I wanted to include it in my potion.
 To be honest, I actually love the taste of turmeric, and if it has some added health benefits – a double bonus.
 The turmeric she gifted me is Diaspora Co, and it is gorgeous in color as well as flavor.

-I recently read an article about turmeric, and did you know that most of the turmeric that is sold in the states is not pure turmeric; it has been cut and processed so much that it is really not pure curcumin which is the good stuff to help inflammation.
-Diaspora turmeric is single sourced from the same farm in India, is organic and has is loaded with curcumin at 4.7%.
+I recently read an article about turmeric, and did you realize that most of the turmeric that is sold in the states is not pure turmeric.
+It has been cut and processed so much that it is not pure curcumin which is the good stuff that will help inflammation.
+Diaspora turmeric is single-sourced from the same farm in India, is organic, and has is loaded with curcumin at 4.7%.
 Most turmeric sold in the states is below 2.5% curcumin.
 A 1/2 teaspoon equals 1 teaspoon of turmeric sold, it is that potent.

-Ginger, Turmeric, Lemon Detox Tea
+Recipe: Ginger, Turmeric, Lemon Detox Tea

-3 ounces fresh organic ginger root
+- 3 ounces fresh organic ginger root

-6 cups water
+- 6 cups of water

-.50 ounces cinnamon sticks about three
+- .50 ounces cinnamon sticks about three

-1 small lemon (about 2 ounces), roll on counter to loosen juice and then cut in half
+- 1 small lemon (about 2 ounces), roll on counter to loosen juice, and then cut in half

-1 teaspoon turmeric
+- 1 teaspoon turmeric

 If you are not using organic ginger, then be sure to peel it.
 If organic it is okay to wash well and leave the peel on.
 I cut away any blemishes.
 Slice thinly.